GregTechCE/GregTech/README.md

 ### Release cycle
 GTCE follows a two week release cycle (when possible).
 Changelogs are generated and beautified after merging PRs every other Monday.
-Submitted for one day as a Pull Request.
+Changelog is then submitted as a Pull Request (PR).
 Releases are built and deployed on Tuesdays after merging the Changelog PR.

 ## Contribution
 ### Current state of project
-Project is being actively maintained by its designed maintainer @LAGIdiot.
+Project is currently maintained by its designated maintainer @LAGIdiot.
 We are always looking for contributors!

 ### How to contribute